FlailingFog/git-wiki-skeleton/README.md

 1. Install <a style="font-weight:bold" href="https://github.com/FlailingFog/KK-Blender-Porter-Pack/releases">KKBP Importer 8.0.0</a> in Blender

-1. After you install both addons, you can click the "Import model" button in the KKBP panel
+1. After you install both addons, you can click the "Import model" button in the KKBP panel.
+[An explanation of all import options can be found here](import_panel)
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel2.png)

 1. Choose the .pmx file from the export folder